 2. Don’t rush to install every new plugin

 Generally speaking, less is more.
-Be precise in your choice of plugins and resist the temptation to use one ‘just in case’.
+Be precise in your choice of plugins and resist the temptation to use one ‘just in case.
 The promotion of plugins includes marketing techniques designed to make you believe your blog is weak without it.
 Don’t fall for the hard sell.
 This is exactly what one of our SEO Experts told us in our recent roundup post.

 3. Start with the free version